 - When we boarded the Disney Cruise Line, we immediately found our way to a dining hall where we found a huge seafood selection.
 When I say huge, I mean HUGE piles of shrimp, crab meat, etc. When we boarded the Royal Caribbean ship, we instead headed to the Windjammer for a meal where we could not even find a table.
 Disney for the Win!

 - The Disney Cruise Line offers a variety of restaurants for guests to get to experience on their rotating restaurant schedule.
 The Royal Caribbean Cruise Line offered one restaurant which was included in the cruise costs.
+If you were to Check This Out, you’d know that they’d spared no expense on gearing up the ship.
 There were other restaurants available for other dining experiences but these were an additional fee.
 We did not experience these restaurants as we felt we had already paid for a meal for each night and we would just eat that food.
 Disney for the Win!

 - We found the overall ship maintenance was kept up better on the Disney Cruise ship.
 Here are some examples of the some of the observations on the Royal Caribbean: